Welcome to our Frequently Asked Questions Section!

 We also highly recommend Rebeca's book CHAINED to people just starting out in chainmaille.
 Not only does the book have several projects appropriate for beginners but it is the most comprehensive chainmaille book available when it comes to techniques and technical information about the craft.
 Because CHAINED has projects for every level, it will also grow with you from the first time you pick up your pliers to when you are ready to invent your own variations!

-Yes, Blue Buddha Boutique sells full-color, easy-to-follow chainmaille instructions and jewelry kits for dozens of projects.
-We offer kits and instructions for every level, introductory to expert.
+Yes, Blue Buddha Boutique sells full-color, easy-to-follow chainmaille instructions and jewelry kits for dozens of projects so you can learn how to make chainmaille jewelry.
+We offer kits and instructions for every level: introductory chainmaille projects to expert maille patterns.
 Our kits contain everything you need to complete the piece including any necessary findings and other components.
 Our instructions also list all the ring sizes and ring counts need for the project to make shopping for supplies á la carte quick and easy.

 Please note that we sell kits and instructions separately.
 For more information about why we do this, please visit our “About our Kits” page.